ryanv404/themux/README.md

 COMMANDS:
     all            Print a list of all available themes. current        Print the currently set theme.
-    set            Set the theme from an interactive list. show <THEME>   Print the color value settings for THEME.
+    dark           Print a list of all dark themes. light          Print a list of all light themes. set            Set the theme from an interactive list. show <THEME>   Print the color value settings for THEME.